1. The atmosphere is the envelope of_____________.

 Explanation: Produced by violent updrafts in cumulonimbus clouds.

-89. Orographic rainfall occurs when:
+89. Orographic rainfall occurs when_____________.

 A) Air rises due to mountain barriers